+For the University of Potsdam, the DAAD Prize is the most important honor awarded to foreign students.
+For the honorees, this Prize is a recognition of their academic achievements awarded by one of the most renowned fellowship organizations in Germany.
 Being a former recipient of a DAAD fellowship or Prize can facilitate the beginning of a professional career.
-Being part of the "DAAD ALUMNI community" also means having access to an international network that can be used for a variety of purposes.
-Those supported by the DAAD generally stay in touch with their universities, and they often return for their doctorate or as scholars.
+The “DAAD ALUMNI Community” also serves as an international network for the recipients of the prize.
+Those supported by the DAAD generally stay in touch with their universities, and they often return for their doctorate or as researchers.

 The Prize honors students with outstanding academic achievements and a remarkable social – especially intercultural – engagement.

-This Prize can be given to advanced Bachelor's students, Master's students, students in their main course of study (Hauptstudium) as well as those who have recently completed their final examinations or doctoral students.
+This Prize can be awarded to advanced students in a Bachelor’s degree program, Master's students, recent graduates or doctoral candidates.
 Nevertheless, the DAAD award is not a research prize, and it is not intended to honor work on a doctoral dissertation.
-For recent graduates, the final examinations should have been completed as a rule no more than 3 months prior to the award ceremony.
+For recent graduates, the final examinations should have been completed no more than 3 months prior to the award ceremony.

 Leiterin des International Office